imbottlebird/customer_segmentation/README.md

 # Customer Segmentation
+1. Data exploration and preprocessing
+2. K-Means clustering
+3. Hierarchical clustering
+4. Potential targeted marketing based on clusters
+<br/><br/>

-## Data exploration and scaling
+## 1. Data exploration and preprocessing
 Data on 3,999 customers obtained from the loyalty program of a former airline.

-There are six numerical values describing customers as follow:
+Six numerical values describing customers:
 - **Balance**: Number of miles eligible for award travel
 - **BonusTrans**: Number of non-flight bonus transactions in the past 12 months
 - **BonusMiles**: Number of miles earned from those transactions